-Explore the Analytics schema with GraphiQL · Cloudflare Analytics API docs
+Explore the Analytics schema with GraphiQL

 ZoneFilter_InputObject type as an argument.
 To view the fields available to filter, click ZoneFilter_InputObject.

-Find the data sets available for a zone
+Find the datasets available for a zone

-To view a list of the data sets available to query, click the zone type definition (gold text):
+To view a list of the datasets available to query, click the zone type definition (gold text):

-A list of data sets displays in the Fields section, each with list of valid arguments and a brief description.
+A list of datasets displays in the Fields section, each with list of valid arguments and a brief description.
 Arguments that end with an exclamation mark (

 !) are required.

-Use the search input (magnifying glass icon) to find specific data sets:
+Use the search input (magnifying glass icon) to find specific datasets:

-To select a data set, click its name.
+To select a dataset, click its name.

-The definition for the data set displays.
+The definition for the dataset displays.
 This example shows the

-firewallEventsAdaptive data set:
+firewallEventsAdaptive dataset:

-Refer to Data Sets (tables) for details on the nomenclature and behavior of these nodes.
+Refer to Datasets (tables) for details on the nomenclature and behavior of these nodes.

-Find the fields available for a data set
+Find the fields available for a dataset

-To view the fields available for a particular data set, click on its type definition (gold text).
+To view the fields available for a particular dataset, click on its type definition (gold text).

 For example, click the ZoneFirewallEventsAdaptive type definition to view the fields available for the

-firewallEventsAdaptive data set:
+firewallEventsAdaptive dataset:

 The list of fields displays:

-For more on working with the Analytics API in GraphiQL, see Create a query in GraphiQL.
+For more on working with the Analytics API in GraphiQL, refer to Create a query in GraphiQL .